Mughlani Begum: Miskin Escorts the Begam’s Daughter to Delhi

 Miskin, a loyal servant of Mughlani Begam’s family, was deeply concerned about the fate of her younger daughter due to the Begam’s declining fortunes and questionable associations.
 During this time, Khwajah Said Khan, a former official of Lahore, arrived in Jammu.
 Miskin approached him and convinced him to help the Begam by escorting her daughter to Delhi, where her elder sister and Nawab Ghazi-ud-Din Khan, her brother-in-law, resided.
 Miskin argued that this act would earn the Nawab’s favor.
-Said Khan agreed and provided ₹300 to cover travel expenses.
+Said Khan agreed and provided 300 rupees to cover travel expenses.
 With this sum, Miskin arranged for fifteen carriages and several maid-servants to accompany the young lady on her journey.
 The arduous journey to Delhi took a month.

 During their stay in Delhi, an incident occurred involving one of the Begam’s maid-servants who had eloped to be with Mahabbat, a eunuch and former servant of the Begam.
 Enraged by the disappearance, the Begam interrogated and brutally punished her servants, leading to the death of one maid.
 The missing woman was later found in Jammu, revealing the harsh environment in the Begam’s household.

 Mughlani Begam’s Grant of Sialkot & Miskin’s Administration (April 1760)

 By early 1760, Ahmad Shah Abdali launched another invasion of India, prompting the Begam to travel to Delhi, where she met Miskin.
-She joined Abdali’s camp at Lake Nawab Qamar-ud-din Khan and, upon explaining her financial hardships, was granted the revenues of Sialkot parganah, worth ₹30,000 annually.
+She joined Abdali’s camp at lake of Nawab Qamar-ud-din Khan and, upon explaining her financial hardships, was granted the revenues of Sialkot parganah, worth 30,000 rupees annually.
 She appointed Abu Tarab Khan as her agent in Sialkot, but Rustam Khan, the ruler of Chahar Mahal, refused to relinquish control.

 To enforce her authority, the Begam appointed Miskin as the administrator of Sialkot and provided him with an official decree.
-Miskin took charge without resistance and efficiently collected ₹15,000 in half-yearly revenue, which he sent to the Begam.
+Miskin took charge without resistance and efficiently collected 15,000 rupees in half-yearly revenue, which he sent to the Begam.